kazuhidelee/cofffee_payment/README.md

 ## How to run the program
 1. Run the executable
-2. Specify how many employees are getting coffee (7 in this scenario but the program can get more employees)
+2. Specify how many employees are getting coffee (7 in this scenario but the program can take more employees)
 3. Enter the employee's information one by one in the following format:
    > [Name] [Favorite Drink] [Drink's price] [number of times paid for coffee] (seperate each item with a white space)